Sad Story: 1965 Chevrolet Corvair Convertible – Sold?

 I have driven the car on occasion but, I don’t believe we have put over a thousand miles on it!

-Show or go: what would you do with this restored Triumph?
+Show or go: what would you do with this Corvair?
 Comment below and let us know!